IEarnSolo/clerk-discord-bot/README.md

 # Timezone for console logging (Supports ET, CT, MT, PT - or UTC if not provided)
 TIMEZONE=

+# Port for receiving data from the Clerk RuneLite plugin (defaults to 4000 if not provided)
+PORT=

 # Wise Old Man API key (optional, for better rates)
 WOM_API_KEY=